joeblackwaslike/quart-sqlalchemy/examples/flaskr/README.rst

     $ py -3 -m venv venv
     $ venv\Scripts\activate.bat

-Install Flaskr:
+Install Quartr:

 .. code-block:: text

     $ pip install -e .

-Or if you are using the master branch, install Flask-SQLAlchemy from source before installing Flaskr:
+Or if you are using the master branch, install Quart-SQLAlchemy from source before installing Quartr:

 .. code-block:: text